-Implementing the technology on critical comfort assets, such as elevators, air conditioning, domestic hot water, and car park roller doors, can produce a very proactive strata manager.
+Implementing the technology on critical comfort assets, such as elevators, air conditioning, domestic hot water, and car park roller doors, can produce a very proactive automated building management system.
 If any one of these assets should fail, the building manager will immediately receive an email to their phone, and, react accordingly.
 The building manager can then send an email broadcast telling all parties in the building.
 The Building manager can put signs up, and call the relevant contractor.
 Occupants are no longer cranky, because they are aware of the issue, and can adjust their day to suit.

 Strata Manager then becomes the Hero